NormalVR/Normcore-Documentation/src/reference/webgl/README.md

 ## Known Issues

+#### WebGL audio streams don't respect the name of the room

+There's a bug in how the webgl plug-in reserves the media room that results in all webgl clients joining the media room name "undefined".

 #### SendRPCMessage does not work

 This feature is intentionally disabled in the webgl preview.
 We plan to deprecate this API in Normcore 3 in order to replace it with a more feature-rich version.
 If you need this functionality in your project, let us know and we can provide a version with the legacy RPC API enabled.